cassystunkel/WineAnalysis/README.md

 _Wine Reviews._ https://www.kaggle.com/datasets/zynicide/wine-reviews.
 Accessed 2 Mar.
 2024.

-I chose to work with the data set because it fills the project brief requiurements outlined by Career Foundry.
+I chose to work with the data set because it fulfills the project brief requiurements outlined by Career Foundry.
 Additionally, I chose this data set because wine tasting has always been a bit of a hobby of mine, so I have personal interest in this particular type of data.

 ### Data Collection